Loss Functions for Discrete Contextual Pricing with Observational Data: Locally Robust Estimator

+There are multiple ways to find suitable upper $\bm{u}$ and lower bounds $\bm{b}$ for the uncertainty set: \begin{enumerate}[label=(\roman*)] \item A data-driven approach constructs a confidence interval around $\bm{\hat{f}_{\tilde{Y}}}$ based on the uncertainty in the plug-in estimator, with the conservatism of the uncertainty set determined by the confidence level chosen (i.e., $\alpha = 90\%$ or $95\%$).
+This can be achieved for general nonparametric estimators through bootstrapping, whereby different estimators are trained from re-sampled datasets and the resulting uncertainty is captured in a confidence interval \citep{efron1994introduction}.
+Other approaches for finding confidence intervals for nonparametric estimators include Bayesian approaches \citep{gal2016dropout} and conformal prediction \citep{papadopoulos2002inductive,wang2022probabilistic}.
+These approaches have an advantage in that the uncertainty of the estimator is reflected in the width of the interval.
+When the plug-in estimate is accurate and confident, we will have narrow intervals, while more uncertain estimation will have larger intervals.

+\item An alternative approach is to find the uncertainty set through cross-validation, based on model performance.
+For example, if we set the upper and lower bounds to be a fixed distance $c$ from the plug-in estimate $b_i= \max\{\hat{f}_{\tilde{Y}i} -c,0\}, u_i= \min\{\hat{f}_{\tilde{Y}i} + c,\pi_0(p_i|X)\}$, then $c$ can be chosen through cross-validation using empirical data.
+In our experiments for loss function evaluation, $c$ with the lowest empirical total variance is chosen, while $c$ with the minimum estimated loss is preferred for loss function optimization.
+While not necessarily capturing heteroskedasticity, this approach has the advantage that the confidence parameter $\alpha$ does not need to be set in advance. \end{enumerate}

-The derivation of the expression used for $ \Var_V[\tilde{Y}'\bm{R}'\bm{l_V}(\pi)|X]$ can be found in the proof for Lemma \ref{min_var_soln}.
-In this optimization problem, the adversary maximizes over $\bm{f_V}$ in the inner maximization problem, while $\bm{f_V}$ has constraints which define it as a (discrete) probability distribution.
-In particular, $\bm{f_V}$ must be non-negative and sum to 1.
-This formulation is a robust quadratic program with polyhedral constraints, where both the decision variable $\bm{R}$ and adversarial variable $\bm{f_V}$ are quadratic.
-In general, this class of problems is NP-Hard (\cite{bertsimas2011theory}); however, this particular formulation happens to have a simple closed-form solution.
+Formulation (\ref{robust_optimization_problem_start}-\ref{robust_optimization_problem_end}) is a robust quadratic program with polyhedral constraints, where both the decision variable $\bm{R}$ and adversarial variable $\bm{f_{\tilde{Y}}}$ are quadratic.
+In general, this class of problems can be reformulated as convex optimization problems \citep{ben2015deriving}; however, we can show that this particular formulation happens to have a simple closed-form solution: